Parsinator, a tale of a pdf parser

 new SkipBlankLines());

-The previous snippet uses two skippers.
-One to ignore everything before and after two regular expressions.
-And another to ignore blank lines.
+I used two skippers: one to ignore everything before and after two regular expressions and another to ignore blank lines.

 All the pieces

 Then, I created a method to put everything in place.
-It applied all skippers on every page to keep only the relevant information.
+It applied all skippers on every page to ignore the irrelevant text.
 After that, it runs all parsers in the appropriate pages and lines from the output of skippers.

 {